-This resource guide is designed to help psychosocial professionals who are working with children and families impacted by illness or injury.
-It is also intended for psychosocial providers who receive referrals from healthcare providers and healthcare teams.
+This resource guide is designed to help psychosocial professionals who are working with children and families impacted by illness or injury, especially in their role as a consultant to or collaborator with hospital-based medical professionals.
+It is also intended for psychosocial providers who receive referrals from healthcare providers and health care teams.
 These psychosocial professionals include clinical social workers, mental health counselors, psychologists, psychiatrists, and others.
 This guide provides: an overview of pediatric medical traumatic stress (PMTS) based on the most recent research; resources and materials to educate medical colleagues (physicians, nurses, physician assistants); and psychosocial screening, assessment, and intervention resources and materials.